awsdocs/amazon-eventbridge-user-guide/doc_source/eb-input-transformer-tutorial.md

 }
 ```

 The input transformer maps the `instance` variable to the `$.detail.instance-id` JSON path from the event, and the `state` variable to the `$.detail.state` JSON path\.
-Then EventBridge puts the variables intothe input template "The EC2 instance <instance> has changed state to <state>\."
+Then EventBridge puts the variables into the input template "The EC2 instance <instance> has changed state to <state>\."
 The result is the following Amazon SNS message\.

 ```
 The EC2 instance i-1234567890abcdef0 has changed state to stopped.